-Course Description: The course will provide a working knowledge of basic NMR theory, and an extensive treatment of the application of NMR to solving biochemical problems.
-Topics will include one, two and three dimensional methods applied to: the covalent structure and conformation of small molecules, ligand binding and exchange rates, pKa values, enzyme mechanisms, and the structure, dynamics, and folding of nucleic acids and proteins.
-Formal lectures will be combined with hands-on sessions in the NMR lab.
-Students will be assigned projects to be completed on the NMR spectrometers
+Course Description: The course will provide a gentle introduction to basic NMR theory, and a more thorough treatment of the application of NMR to solving chemical and biochemical problems.
+Topics will include one- and two-dimensional methods applied to: the covalent structure and conformation of small molecules, ligand binding and exchange rates, pKa values, and enzyme mechanisms.
+Formal lectures will be combined with hands-on sessions in the NMR lab, where students will be assigned projects to be completed on the NMR spectrometers

 Course Format: We will assign material posted on ANGEL (and/or emailed) to be read before each class, and use the class time to discuss the assigned reading, additional applications based on the reading, and go over assigned short problem sets.
 The last 2-3 class sessions will be devoted to topic overviews followed by student presentations.